 If it was depreciation / amortized directly, this step would not be necessary.

-While arrears payments are relatively uncommon, they provide a better illustration of the accounting.
+Although arrears payments are relatively uncommon, they better illustrate the accounting treatment.

 The accounting for advance payments is shown in the explicit rate example below.